Recommendations for Securing a Web Server

 A web server is a server that is constantly connected to the Internet.
 It is therefore advisable to follow the recommendations to secure servers connected to the Internet.

 - Web servers have the specific function of serving web applications on the Internet.
 The security level for these applications is often little known or not known at all.
-It is therefore important to prevent, or to limit the scope of, damage if they are compromised:
+It is important to prevent, or limit the scope of damage if they are compromised:

 - ensure your applications have the maximum possible security by carrying out penetration tests beforehand;

 - install an application firewall such as Microsoft Forefront, Modsecurity or Naxsi for IIS, Apache and Nginx respectively;

 - limit the web server application rights – if possible hold it in a restricted execution area;